peanutyabing/AniMap/README.md

-# Project2_AniMap
+# Rocket Academy Coding Bootcamp: Project 2 - AniMap

+## About the App

-The Ultimate Map For Animal Lovers
+Welcome to AniMap, the Ultimate Map For Animal Lovers.
+This is a Rocket Bootcamp full-stack project.

-Try out the app: https://animap-2deae.web.app/
+Give it a try [here](https://animap-2deae.web.app/)!
+Please sign up and follow the on-screen instructions.

-Our aims are to provide latest updates on animal sightings in Singapore.
+Our aim is to provide a fun and safe environment for animal lovers to get the latest updates on animal sightings and share knowledge.
+As a start, we have launched AniMap in Singapore.

-As the users sign in, a map will be rendered with pins on it.

-The pin represent a post by the community.

-Users can click the pin to view details of the sightings.

-If the post is restricted, user can view only after added as friend.
-This is to provide privacy on certain sightings.

-Users can interact with each other via comments.

-Available Scripts
+## Available Scripts

 This project was bootstrapped with Create React App.
-In the project directory, you can run:

-npm start

-Runs the app in the development mode.
+In the project directory, you can run _npm start_, to run the app in the development mode.
 Open http://localhost:3000 to view it in your browser.
 The page will reload when you make changes.

-You may also see any lint errors in the console.
+The data are stored in [Firebase](https://firebase.google.com/).
+To work with dummy data, start a new Firebase project and follow instructions to initialize the App.
+Add Realtime Database, Storage, and Authentication to fully explore the App features.

+Our app uses API from [Google Maps Platform] (https://developers.google.com/maps/documentation/javascript) with a private API key.